mailcow/mailcow-dockerized-docs/docs/manual-guides/mailcow-UI/u_e-mailcow_ui-forgot_password.en.md

 The mailcow administrator can also edit the template for the "Forgot Password" emails, similar to the quota and quarantine emails, to customize how the emails are sent. **By default, the template is always in English**.

-This can be accessed under the tab: `System -> Configuration -> Settings -> Password Settings`:
+This can be accessed under the tab: `System -> Configuration -> Options -> Password Settings`:

 ![New mailcow UI settings section where the administrator can customize the email templates for the Forgot Password feature](../../assets/images/manual-guides/mailcow-forgot-password_server_settings.png)